CaylinDewey/p3bank2/README.md

 ## [Acknowledgements](#acknowledgements-1)

 # Quick Bank
-## How To Transact
+## Navigation
-The logic flowchart below gives a diagramatic layout of how to transact.
-Initially you will be prompted to input an account name.
-If the account name is recognised as one of the current Google worksheets, you will be told what the balance is on the account.
-If the account name is not found, you will be prompted to create an account name or exit.

-If you did not exit, you will then be prompted to enter a transaction amount.
-After this you need to select a number from the menu for withdrawal, deposit or exit.
-A withdrawal amount that is bigger than your balance, will prompt a notification and you will be taken back to the account prompt menu.

-If your withdrawal amount is smaller than your balance, you will be notified that the transaction was successful with the new balance.
-The deposit transaction will be processed and a new balance provided at the end of the transaction.
-The program closes with another prompt to exit.

-If you select no on the exit menu, you will be taken back to the account name prompt.
-The exit option is conveniently placed at the beginning, middle and end.
+The [logic flowchart](#design-1) gives a diagramatic layout of the programme.
+The user is guided by intuitive prompts from the programme from beginning to end.

+### How to input the Account Name
+- The account name can be created by the user, making them easy to re-use.
+- Only alphanumerics can be used with a maximum of 15 characters.
+- The user is prompted if the account name is invalid and an example given of the correct account name format.
+- The user is asked before an account name is created to prevent unnecessary duplications.
+- The account name is automatically converted to lower case to prevent frustrating case sensitive security features.
+This can come at a later stage when searching functions are available.

+### How to input the Transaction Amount
+- The transaction amount can only be entered using numerics.
+- If the user uses decimal amounts, it is reflected.
+If not, the decimals are assumed to be nil.
+- A period is used to indicate decimals (this may need to be adjusted in countries like the Netherlands where commas are used to indicate decimals.
+Since the programe is written in English, it is presumed that users will use a period to indicate decimals).

+### How to use the Numeric Menu
+- The user needs to select and input a number that relates to the options given.
+- An invalid input will give the user another opportunity to try again, for example to type in the key '2' for the second option on the menu.

+### How to Exit
+- The user will be prompted at regular intervals on the menu for an exit option.
+If exit is selected, another prompt will appear on which the user can then select to go out of the programme or not.
+- If the user selects not to go out of the programme, the account name input prompt appears.

+### How to Credit or Debit the Account
+- Withdrawals can be used for any debits, which will reduce the balance.
+- Deposits can be used for any credits, which will increase the balance.

+### How to Receive a Balance
+- The user will be given a balance as soon as the account name is given and after a succesful transaction.

 ## User Experience (UX)
-- Quick Bank provides a quick and easy way to keep track of your banking accounts.
+- I can keep track of my banking accounts in a quick and easy way with a lean <b>minimal viable product</b> approach.
-- Bulk data capture is possible if you input the account name with your left-hand.
-Your right-hand can then hover over the numpad for the rest of the selections.
-This makes for
- <b>fewer weight-shifting moments and fewer keystrokes</b>.
+- I can do bulk data capture mainly using the keyboard with <b>fewer weight-shifting moments and fewer keystrokes</b>.
-- You are prompted with simple menu choices (no more than 3 at a time) and you can enter in the number - so ensuring fewer errors and keystrokes.
+- I am prompted with simple menu choices (no more than 3 at a time).
+- The menu choices requires a number only preventing finger errors.
-- The layout is clear and efficient so that you can navigate through the program landscape easily and quickly.
+- The layout is clear and well spaced so that I can navigate through the program landscape easily and quickly.
+- I can use the basic withdrawal and deposit options for any debits and credits on the account.
-- You are prompted to exit at three crucial points for convenience - to either correct information given or to exit.
+- I am prompted to exit at three crucial points for convenience - to either correct information input or to exit.
-- The logic is forgiving and predictive hopefully supporting your decision making as it unfolds.
+- The flow is forgiving and predictive, supporting my decision making, as it unfolds.
-- The user is <b> set up for success</b>.
-Very little room is given for user input error.
-The user is prompted to try again if invalid input is given - no fuss and efficiently.
+- I am <b> set up for success</b>.
+If my input is incorrect I am given another opportunity with clear instructions.
+- The withdrawal amount that exceeds the balance is clearly communicated and a retry offered.
+I am then given the opportunity to deposit or correct the amount.
+There are no embarrassing exits which would require me to log in again.

 ### User Stories
 #### First-time Visitor Goals
-- As a first-time visitor, I want to understand what is required from me at a glance.
+- As a first-time visitor, I understand what is required from me with short, succinct instructions.
-- I want to be able to change my mind and start again quickly.
+- I am able to change my mind and start again quickly.
-- I want to feel comfortable when there is not sufficient funds for a withdrawal.
+- I feel comfortable when there is not sufficient funds for a withdrawal and I am prompted to try again.
-- I want to type with as few keystrokes as possible.
-- I would like my right-hand to hover over the numpad - I don't want to have it return to the keyboard or mouse and so having to shift my weight.
-I can do that if my accountnames can be typed with my left-hand.
-Three letters and three digits are recommended for this.
+- If I do bulk data capturing my right-hand can hover over the numpad.
+I don't want to have it return to the keyboard or mouse.
+I can do that if my accountnames is typed with my left-hand.
+Three letters and three digits for account names make this easy for example, dave042 and fred007.
-- I don't want to have to ask for an update if you found my account or a balance.
-It should be automatically given to me.
+- My account balance is given to me automatically I don't have to request it.

 #### Returning User Goals
 - I don't want to have to remember which case I used for my accountname.
-- I don't want to be limited with numbers only or letters only - for an accountname.
-I want to be able to input an account name that is easy to remember.
+- The account names must be easy to access.
+I don't want to be limited with numbers only or letters only.
-- If I typed in the account name incorrectly, I should be asked before an account is created and I should find my way back to the account name prompt without fuss.
+- I should be asked <b>before</b> an account is created in case I made a finger error.
-- I want to be able to exit quickly if I cannot continue.
+- I can exit quickly if I am interrupted, since this is probably sensitive information that I cannot leave up on my screen for others to see.
+Three exit points are available at regular intervals for this.
+- Once the software is <b>scaled up</b>, this basic structure will provide a good basic plaform to continue the design on.
+- The user is then in a predicatable environment that makes the software easy to use.

 #### Frequent User Goals
-- When I return I want to be able to transact quickly and see what the new balance is.
+- When I return I can transact quickly and see what the new balance is.
-- I want the menu to be predictable and easy to navigate.
+- The menu to be predictable and easy to navigate.
-- I want a forgiving data input standard that will direct me to the prompt to try again automatically.
+- I want a <b>forgiving data input standard</b> that will direct me to a prompt to try again automatically.

 ## Features
-- The flow was created for a simple and efficient user experience that shows consideration for the user.
+- The flow is created for an efficient and <b>intuitive</b> user experience.
-- Minimal keystrokes was taken into consideration with the design of the menus and flow.
-- It was also a consideration to make left-hand account naming possible leaving the right-hand available to hover over the numpad and ready for mouse use.
+- Bulk data capture is <b>quick</b> and easy.
+- Numeric menu selection items leave less room for finger error.

 ### Existing Features
 #### Intro Screen
 - A big welcome message is displayed to make the user feel welcome and at ease.
+- A basic color scheme and evenly spaced instructions makes for a tranquil and calm experience.
 ![Intro Screen](assets/readme/create_new_account.png)

 #### Account Name Prompt
 - The accountname is converted to lowercase automatically avoiding annoying the user when the accountname is not found due to case sensitivity.
 - Account names can be typed with a left-hand, leaving the right-hand open to hover over the numpad and mouse.
-- Bulk data capturing is easy as you are prompted if the account name was not found, before you inadvertantly create an account that already exists.
+- If the account name is not found, the user is prompted before inadvertantly creating an account that already exists.
-- The accountname can accomodate alphanumeric keys allowing you to use Identification numbers, or fullnames or unique names that are easy-to-reference.
+- The accountname can accomodate alphanumeric keys allowing the user to use Identification numbers, or fullnames or unique names that are easy-to-reference.
-- If you inadvertantly type in anything but the alphanumeric characters, you will be prompted to try again (this includes hitting enter with no input, a space, and other characters like "%$#@!").
+- If the user inadvertantly types anything but the alphanumeric characters, another opportunity to try again is prompted (this includes hitting enter with no input, a space, and other characters like "%$#@!").
-- The account name is displayed in bold, so that you can see what you actually typed.
+- The account name is displayed in bold, so that the user can see what is typed.

 #### Exit Prompt
 - The exit prompt is provided at regular intervals to ensure that the user is given the opportunity to correct input or exit.
-- If you select that you do not want to exit, you will be taken back to the accountname prompt.
+- If the user selects 'no' to exit, the accountname prompt appears.

 ![Exit Prompt](assets/readme/account_name_second_try.png)

 #### Create New Account
-- The input is forgiving - you are prompted before creating a new account in case you made a typo.
+- The input is forgiving - prompts give another input opportunity automatically.

 ![Create New Account Prompt](assets/readme/create_new_account.png)

 #### Numerical Menu
-- Where possible a numerical selection prompt has been used, avoiding extra unnecessary shifting of weight or changing of hands - it is assumed that you will have your one hand over the numpad anyway since you are doing financial work.
+- Where possible a numerical selection prompt has been used, it is assumed that one hand hovers over the numpad anyway for financial work.

 #### Transaction Amount Prompt
 - The transaction decimal amount is automatically rounded to zero enabling the user to type in decimals.
 If no decimals are entered, it is assumed it is zero.
 If decimals are entered, it is taken into the calculations automatically.
-- Where possible the menu requires a numeric selection, cutting down on keystrokes.
-This is especially welcome when there is bulk data capturing required.
+- Where possible the menu requires a numeric selection, this is especially useful for quick bulk data capturing.

 ![Transaction Amount](assets/readme/transaction_amount.png)

 #### Withdrawal
-- The system will check if the funds you are trying to withdraw is less than your balance (from the new account 0.00 or the found account).
+- The system will check if the funds are less than the balance.
-- If the withdrawal exceeds the balance, you will get an error message (displayed above) and you will be taken to the transaction amount prompt where you can enter a smaller amount or the same amount.
+- If the withdrawal exceeds the balance, an error message will encourage the user to try again with a smaller amount or to select deposit on the next menu.
-- From there you can also choose to deposit instead of withdraw (you may have simply selected the wrong transaction).
 - Once the withdrawal is successful a message is displayed showing the new balance.

 #### Deposit
 - The deposit is added to the balance and a message displayed showing the new balance.

 #### Exit on End of Transaction
 - The user is prompted to exit or not to exit.
 If the user exits, the program is closed, if not the user is taken to the account name menu.
-This then allows for multi- or bulk data capturing efficiency.
+This then allows for bulk data capturing efficiency because I can simply just type in the next account name without having to exit.
+- The user is greeted with a wish for a quick return and a smiley face to close the transaction joyfully.

 #### Date and Time Automatically Captured
 - The transaction date and time is automatically captured in the data worksheet to save the user effort.